-If you feel confident in handling basic home electrical projects; replace a: wall switch, receptacle, light fixture, doorbell or thermostat, you’ll need essential electrical tools, which includes a safe method of detecting the presence of AC electricity.
-This is where the non-contact voltage detectors come into play.
+If you feel confident in handling basic home electrical projects; replace a: wall switch, receptacle, light fixture, doorbell, or thermostat, you’ll need essential electrical tools, which include a safe method of detecting the presence of AC electricity.
+This is where the non-contact voltage testers come into play.

 Top Pick: Klein NCVT-4 w/ IR Thermometer

 - Voltage Tester designed specifically for HVAC applications

 - Volt Pen provides non-contact determination of AC voltage in cables, cords, circuit breakers, switches, outlets and wires, as well as AC voltage in security, entertainment, communications, environmental control, and irrigation systems

 - Detects AC voltage from 12 to 1000V with visual and audible indicators

 - 4:1 distance-to-spot ratio IR thermometer with user selectable Degrees Fahrenheit or Degrees Celsius from -22 to 482-Degree Fahrenheit (-30 to 250-Degree Celsius)

 - Convenient laser pointer to target measurement area for temperature measurement